Freedom Convoy: Organisers pledge to stay 'as long as it takes'

 'Occupation of our city'

-Frustrations are growing over what some Ottawa residents view as a lax police response to the protests.
+Frustrations are growing over what some Ottawans view as a lax police response to the protests.

-Ottawa city councillor Catherine McKenney said her constituents have been "abandoned during a national crisis and occupation of our city".
+City councillor Catherine McKenney said her constituents have been "abandoned during a national crisis and occupation of our city".

 In a statement, Chris Barber - one of the convoy leaders - said the group understood those frustrations but was also being bullied by politicians and members of the press.